American Made: Movie Review

 Schaffer then asks Seal to start acting as a bag-man – taking money to, and collecting, intelligence from Panama.
 On one such run, a Columbian cocaine trafficking cartel picks Seal up and offers him huge amounts of money to fly cocaine on his return flights to the USA.
 Seal accepts and sets up a smuggling organisation flying the cartel’s cocaine to Louisiana.

 Schaffer turns a blind eye to the drug smuggling.
-Eventually though the Drug Enforcement Agency manages to track Seal down.
+Eventually though the Drug Enforcement Agency tracks Seal down.
 Schaffer warns Seal, who moves to a remote town in Arkansas called Mena.

-Meanwhile the left-wing Sandinista movement has taken power in Nicaragua.
-This does not suit the USA’s foreign policy, so they start supporting a terrorist organisation called the Contras in the hope of destabilising Nicaragua.
+Meanwhile, the left-wing Sandinista movement has taken power in Nicaragua.
+This does not suit the USA’s foreign policy, so they create a terrorist organisation called the Contras hoping to destabilise Nicaragua.

-Schaffer asks Seal to start running guns to the Contras.
-He does this, but quickly realises that the Contras have no interest in the guns he’s delivering, or in overthrowing the Sandinistas, so he comes up with a different plan.
+Schaffer asks Seal to run guns to the Contras.
+He does this, but quickly realises that the Contras have no interest in the guns he’s delivering, or in overthrowing the Sandinistas, so he comes up with another plan.
 He delivers the guns from the USA to the Cartel, flies the Cartel’s cocaine to the Contras (who smuggle it into the USA) and flies Contra soldiers back to the USA for military training.

-The CIA set up a Contra training base in Mena, but most of the Contras take their opportunity to immigrate to the USA and disappear.
-Eventually, the CIA become disillusioned with the whole programme, shut it down and abandon Seal.
-As soon as the CIA stop protecting Seal, he’s arrested.
+The CIA set up a Contra training base in Mena, but most of the Contras just take their opportunity to immigrate to the USA and disappear.
+Eventually, the CIA becomes disillusioned with the programme, shuts it down and abandons Seal.
+As soon as the CIA stops protecting Seal, he’s arrested.
 This time though, he cuts a deal with the White House itself…

 The ‘War on Drugs’

-Seal [blackout]manages to get pictures that can be spun as implicating the Sandinistas and the Cartel.
-But instead of arresting the Cartel, the White House just releases the photos as propaganda against the Sandinistas.
-Unsurprisingly, the Cartel now want Seal dead.
+Seal [blackout]get pictures that taken out of context can implicate the Sandinistas as working with the Cartel.
+But the White House just releases the photos as propaganda against the Sandinistas.
+Unsurprisingly, the Cartel now wants Seal dead.
 Also, as Seal is in the publicly released pictures, he’s arrested again.[/blackout]

 Seal [blackout]is convicted, and given community service.
 Because of this he has to report to the same Salvation Army hostel each night.
 Eventually, assassins catch up with Seal and kill him.
 Schaffer then seizes all the evidence Seal has accumulated that implicates the CIA in drug smuggling.[/blackout]